giordano-lucas/exchange-price-propagation/index.md

 1. **Amsterdam is leading London**: indeed lags between `GB` and `NL` are always negative.
 We found this result surprising since `London` is the primary exchange for `Shell`.
 So, we would have expected `GB` to be the leader.
 1. **Amsterdam is leading New York**: the positivity of the lags between `GB` and `US` demonstrates that the British market is leading and the US market follows the chocks.
-1. **New York is leading London before 2011**: the lead lag relationship between is London and New York is more complex than the two others.
-Indeed, before 2011 New York appears to be ahead but the opposite trend is observe after 2011 (especially true during the 2015 period).
+1. **New York is leading London before 2011**: the lead-lag relationship between is London and New York is more complex than the two others.
+Indeed, before 2011 New York appears to be ahead but the opposite trend is observed after 2011 (especially true during the 2015 period).

 ## Distance plot

 As mentioned in the previous section, comparing the lags with the distances separating the exchanges might reveal significant results.
-As a first step, we plot (blue dots) the average absolute lags between pairs of exchanges over a given period against the distance separating them.
+As a first step, we plot (blue dots) the average absolute lag between pairs of exchanges over a given period against the distance separating them.
 As a result, we obtain 3  data points:  one per pair of markets.
 In addition to these points, we plot a regression line to outline the trend.
 One can obtain information about the market pairs using the hover tool on the figures:

 {% include_relative figures/plotly/mean_lag_vs_distance_trade_2005_00_01_2017_12_31.html %}